openreachtech/eslint-inspector/README.md

 ## Note

-* When ESLint is applied to the ESLlint config repository, the files contained in the tests/intents directory make fail.
+* When ESLint is applied to the ESLlint config repository, the files contained in the tests/intents directory may fail.
 To avoid it, specify the following options.

   ```
   npx eslint --ignore-pattern /tests/intents/* .